 It usually comes in three tenors which are 91 days which is the least tenor or duration that you can invest in the T-bills.

-182 Days which iis the econd tenure or duration that you can get on the treasury bills in Nigeria.
+182 Days which is the second tenure or duration that you can get on the treasury bills in Nigeria.

 And the last is 364 days which is the longest period that you can invest, actually a duration of one year.

-It works similar like the FGN bonds where investors makes their bid depending on the rates the federal government through the central bank is willing to pay.
+It works similarly to the FGN bonds where investors make their bid depending on the rates the federal government through the central bank is willing to pay.